-Once collected and securely stored, organizations should securely share data with local, national, and international stakeholders.
+Once collected, organizations should securely share data with local, national, and international stakeholders.
 The methods and frequency of reporting should align with the policy, accountability, and prevention and response needs of actors in the field.
 Organizations may choose to share raw data, incident accounts with journalists, or write-ups of attack trends.